dotnet/docs-aspire/docs/whats-new/preview-5.md

 access.

 In preview 5 we have worked with the Azure Developer CLI team to not display this prompt.
-Now, by default all endpoints exposed container resources are exposed only via the internal Azure Container Apps endpoint.
-To expose endpoints on a container resource you need to use the `WithExternalHttpEndpoints(...)` extension to enable this explicitly in the application model.
+Now, by default endpoints on all resources only accessible only within the Azure Container Apps environment.
+To make http endpoints externally accessible on a resource you need to use the `WithExternalHttpEndpoints(...)` extension to enable this explicitly in the application model.

 ```csharp